-So let's teach you what you need to know about solar panels for RV use so that you know what to get and how to use it.
+So let's teach you what you need to know about solar panels for RV use.
+Then you'll know what to get and how to use it.

 Do You Need An RV Solar Power System?

-Not everyone can benefit from an RV solar system.
-There are a great number of RVers and campers that don't need any kind of RV solar set.
+Not everyone benefits from an RV solar system.
+There are a great number of campers that don't need any kind of solar set.

-In other words, it charges when your RV is off the electrical grid (off-grid).
+In other words, it charges when you are off the electrical grid (off-grid).

 That's it.
 Simple, right?
 Well, yes and no.

 Technically every RV is "off-grid" a lot of the time.
-Say, when driving down the road to your next destination.
+For example, when driving down the road to your next destination, you're off-grid.

 You aren't trailing an extension cord that is 200 miles long, are you?
 Nope, you sure aren't.

-So you are technically off-the-grid during those times, but you aren't necessarily a candidate for solar power.
+So, you are technically off-the-grid during those times.
+However, that doesn't automatically make you a candidate for solar power.

-RVs with their own engine have one or more alternators that provide power to the RV house batteries (the batteries that power all the 12-volt systems in your rig).
+If your rig has an engine, it has one or more alternators providing power to the house batteries (the batteries that power all the 12-volt systems in your rig).

-Trailers (the vast majority of the time) have an 'umbilical cord' that charges from the tow vehicle while driving down the road.
+Trailers usually have an 'umbilical cord' that charges the tow vehicle batteries while driving down the road.

-If you always move your RV from campground to campground where you are plugged in, then you likely don't need an RV solar setup.
+If you only move from campground to campground where you are plugged in, then you likely don't need an RV solar setup.

-If you only occasionally camp 'off-grid' (dry camping) you might still not need a solar power system for RV use
+Likewise, if you only occasionally camp 'off-grid' (dry camping) you also may not need a solar power system for RV use

-Once you are done camping for the weekend, or a few days, you can head home, plug your RV in, and top off your batteries.
+Once you are done camping for a few days, you can head home, plug in, and top off your batteries.

 The type of camper that benefits the most from RV solar systems is one that boondocks extensively, or boondocks with very little battery capacity.

 Take for example Camp Addict Co-Founders Kelly and Marshall.
-We both boondock exclusively and are ALWAYS unplugged.
+They both boondock exclusively and are ALWAYS unplugged.

-While this may change in the future, we still foresee ourselves as boondocking 99% of the time.
-So, we need RV solar panels to keep our batteries charged.
+While this may change in the future, they still foresee themselves as boondocking 99% of the time.
+So, they need RV solar panels to keep their batteries charged.

-Otherwise we'd have to run the portable generator all the time, and who wants to listen to generator noise while camping in areas of serenity?
+Otherwise, they would have to run RV generators all the time.
+Who wants to listen to generator noise while camping in serenity?